-Jared serves as an Associate at DBO Partners.
+Jared serves as a Vice President at DBO Partners.
 He joined as an Analyst in 2016 after completing a summer internship with the Firm.
 He graduated summa cum laude and Phi Beta Kappa from the University of Pennsylvania where he received BAs in Mathematics and Economics.
 While at Penn, Jared was a member of the Phi Delta Theta fraternity and Penn club lacrosse team.
 Previously, he completed an internship at Deutsche Bank in its Commercial Real Estate Group.

 Brian leads the global security practice for DBO Partners, with a particular focus both on cyber security and government services.
 Beyond his background leading strategic and sponsor M&A deals, Brian has experience both as an operator and a senior government official.
 As an operator, Brian served as the COO and a member of the Board of Directors at RedOwl, a cybersecurity company that was acquired by Forcepoint in 2017, where he managed day-to-day operations, led all go-to-market activities including sales, marketing, customer success and finance, and drove the strategic direction of the business.
 Brian also served as an operator at Lockheed Martin where he spearheaded a $100M homeland security business.
 Brian also served as a senior official at the Department of Homeland Security, where he concluded his tenure as Chief of Staff to the Deputy Secretary.
 Other notable positions include serving as the Chief of Staff in the Office of Policy; and serving as the first Congressionally mandated Director of Cargo, Maritime, and Trade Security policy.
 Brian also served as a Professional Staff Member in both the United States Senate and United States House of Representatives.